-In this post, I’ll share how I’m planning on taking advantage of an unfair situation to potentially improve my financial well-being.
+In this post I wrote in 2018, I reflect and share how I planned on taking advantage of an unfair situation to potentially improve my financial well-being.
 Afterward, I’d like everybody to think about what type of messed up situations are happening in your area that can be exploited as well!

 After buying my fourth property in early 2014, I swore I was done buying more.
 I found my dream home with panoramic ocean views on two levels.
 Any more property would put my real estate allocation as a percentage of net worth uncomfortably above 40%.
 I’d much rather focus on my online endeavors to grow wealth.